TUWien-Octave/SYNAD/README.md

 > K. Rusý, F. Seiler, D. Breuss, A. Jantsch, “SYNAD: A Synthetic Object Injection Methodology for Enhanced Anomaly Detection,” ICMVA 2025* (accepted).

-These annotations let you **benchmark anomaly-detection models on real railway hazards** and reproduce the experiments in Sections 5–6 of the paper.
+These annotations let you **test anomaly-detection models on real railway hazards** and reproduce the experiments in Sections 5–6 of the paper.